 After a treacherous journey, NASA's Curiosity Mars rover has reached an area that is thought to have formed billions of years ago when the Red Planet's water disappeared.

-The Mars rover Curiosity, also known as the Science Laboratory, will launch in late 2011 and land on the Red Planet in August 2012.
+The Mars rover Curiosity, also known as the Mars Science Laboratory, landed on the Red Planet in August 2012.

 Curiosity landed on Mars on Aug.
 5, 2012, with one main goal: to determine whether the planet was once habitable.
 In 10 years, it has answered that question and many others.